Devangdaksh/My-All-Web-Site-Project/Readme.md

 ## 📄 License

 This project is for educational use.
-Feel free
+Feel free to use, modify, and distribute it.
+No warranty is provided.